thinkful-ei-jaguar/TaylorP-firstCapstone-server/README.md

 ## API Endpoints

-Complete the following steps to start a new project (NEW-PROJECT-NAME):

 + `/recipes` accepts GET requests along with parameters of keyword & filter, where keyword looks in the recipe name, and filter looks for the spirit category.
 Both need to be strings.
 + `/cabinet/:id` accepts GET and POST requests, with `:id` referring to the user_id.
 GET requests return all the spirits that the user has saved, and the POST request is used to add a spirit to the users collection.
 + `/favorites` accepts POST and DELETE requests.
 This posts and deletes new favorites, the user_id is sent via the body of the request.